-Technologies to Evaluate and Advance Manipulation and Mobility (TEAMM) is an engineering research center based at the Center for Bionic Medicine, with collaborators at the University of New Brunswick, Northwestern University, and the University of Notre Dame.
-Our research focuses on enhancing manipulation (holding and grasping objects) and mobility for individuals with disabilities.
+Technologies to Evaluate and Advance Manipulation and Mobility (TEAMM) is an engineering research center based at the Center for Bionic Medicine, funded by the National Institute for Disability, Independent Living, and Rehabilitation Research (NIDILRR).

-Projects & Related Programs
+Related Programs & Publications

 Reinkensmeyer, David J., Sarah Blackstone, Cathy Bodine, John Brabyn, David Brienza, Kevin Caves, Frank DeRuyter et al. “How a Diverse Research Ecosystem has Generated New Rehabilitation Technologies: Review of NIDILRR’s Rehabilitation Engineering Research Centers.”
 Journal of Neuroengineering and Rehabilitation 14, no. 1 (2017): 109.